 It is, however, oddly-shaped, so packing can become problematic.
 It also doesn’t last as long as other models on this list, and it often develops leaks after a few months of use.
 It’s not that you can’t get good espresso out of this machine, but you might want to buy something that lasts a bit longer.
 In most circumstances, it makes sense to spend a bit more money to get a model that comes with better features and that will last longer.

 Hopefully, our reviews already have you thinking about a model that will serve you well on the go.
 But if you’re not yet sure which model is right for you, you’ve come to the right place.
 This buyer’s guide is designed to walk you through every feature you’ll need to know about before you buy.
-Whether you’re as green as fresh coffee beans or drink multiple espressos every day, this guide is a good resource to consult to make sure that you get the best value for your money.
+Whether you’re as green as fresh coffee beans or drink multiple espressos every day, this guide is a good resource to consult to make sure that you get the best portable espresso maker for your money.

 How portable your portable espresso maker is can make a big difference, and as you might expect, not all models are made equally in this area.
 The best thing to look for—if you’re going to be traveling with your espresso maker a lot—is a case.
 A case will keep it safe while you travel.
 It will also prevent you from losing any of your machine’s small, but vital parts.